All Episodes

 I don't know, man.

-There's uh there's so much conspiracy like stuff behind it.
+There's so much conspiracy stuff behind it.

-Yeah, so they can all use it for their own purposes.
+So they can all use it for their own purposes.

-He wanted gaze to be stoned to death, and is like, he never said that.
+He wanted Gaze to be stoned to death.

-And there's a video he did kind of say something along those lines back in the day, but he like walked it back, he didn't actually say that shit.
+And there's a video he did kind of say something along those lines back in the day, but he like walked it back.

-Fuck you, Steven.
+Fuck you, Stephen.

-I didn't necessarily like that people hated on him for coming clean, but also his apology was also like basically, I'm sorry I got him wrong.
+I didn't necessarily like that people hated on him for coming clean, but also his apology was also like basically, I'm sorry, I got him wrong.

-He just cherry picked the Bible was all, and I'm like, wow.
+He just cherry-picked the Bible was all.

 Empty.

-Just something somebody just got murdered, and you're like, you know, I only accused him of this thing, but he actually only did this other shit, and I'm like, dude, fuck off.
+And you're like, you know, I only accused him of this thing, but he actually only did this other shit.

 Like, just say you're sorry for Christ's sake.

-Yeah, it's so dumb, dude.
+Yeah, it's so damn, dude.

-It's such a mealy-mouthed excuse.
+It's such a mealy mouth excuse.

 And I'm just like, you know.

-Yeah, they quote unquote ended the program in what 76, 1976 or something.
+Yeah, they, quote unquote, ended the program in what, 76, 1976 or something.

 But they didn't end it.

-Fuck no, they didn't end it.
+Fuck, no, they didn't end it.

-Look, it's look on TV, it's propaganda constantly.
+Look, it's look on TV.

 Like they didn't end it.